1. OUT OF BOUNDS

 a) Over any wall, fence or hedge bounding the course.

-f) Over the wall or marked stones left of no. 9 and continuation of wall behind the 2 nd tee.
+c) Over the wall or marked stones left of no. 9 and continuation of wall behind the 2nd tee.

-Any area marked G.U.R. or surrounded by a white line, relief may be taken in accordance with Rule 25-1.
+a) Ground Under Repair is defined by any area encircled by a white line and relief may be taken in accordance with Rule 16.1b.

-b) Stop taps, drainage inspection covers, seats and artificially-surfaced paths are immoveable obstructions – Rule 24-2 applies.
+b) Stop taps, drainage inspection covers, seats and artificially-surfaced paths are immovable obstructions – Rule 16.1b applies.

 a) Immediate suspension of play for reasons of danger will be signalled by ONE PROLONGED BLAST on a siren which will signify immediate suspension of play & players must mark their balls & return to the clubhouse straight away without playing any further strokes.